RishiDeKayne/UndergraduateGenomicsTraining/README.md

 5. add the necessary first line in this file
 6. add the slurm details we need to tell the cluster what kind of job we are running
 7. save the script
-8. make a symbolic link for the fastq file `xxxxx`
+8. make a symbolic link for the fastq file `/hb/groups/kelley_training/rawdata/SST513_1_USR18001329L_HCCVGDMXX_L1_1.fq.gz`
+9. make a symbolic link for the fastq file `/hb/groups/kelley_training/rawdata/SST513_1_USR18001329L_HCCVGDMXX_L1_2.fq.gz`
-9. add the module load lines from the version we found before
+10. add the module load lines from the version we found before
-10. add a line that makes an output directory `fastqc_output` (remember - no spaces in file or folder names!)
+11. add a line that makes an output directory `fastqc_output` (remember - no spaces in file or folder names!)
-11. add the line to run fastqc speficying two threads, our ourput directory, and the fastq file
+12. add the line to run fastqc speficying two threads, our ourput directory, and the fastq file

 ## Task 3 - Trim our data

-Make a script to trim one set of reads `xxxx`
+Make a script to trim one set of reads `/hb/groups/kelley_training/rawdata/SST513_1_USR18001329L_HCCVGDMXX_L1_1.fq.gz` and `/hb/groups/kelley_training/rawdata/SST513_1_USR18001329L_HCCVGDMXX_L1_2.fq.gz`